 Greenpeace Demonstrators Chain Themselves to Factory Trawlers

 ``They’re going to be stuck there for a while.
-We like to liken it to taking away the keys from a drunk driver,″ Greenpeace protester Holly Callender said.
+We like to liken it to taking away the keys from a drunk driver,″ said protester Holly Callender.

-Scientists and those responsible for managing the lucrative fisheries off Alaska’s coast disputed many of the report’s findings.
-They say the ecosystem is healthy, the fisheries well-managed and that population declines may be due to natural causes.
+Some scientists and officials responsible for managing the lucrative fisheries off Alaska’s coast disputed many of the report’s findings.
+They say the ecosystem is healthy, the fisheries are well-managed, and population declines may be due to natural causes, not commercial fishing.